The impact of COVID on scams

 If any transactions or changes to details such as your address occur without your authorization, report it right away.

-Do check your bank statements regularly
+Check your bank statements regularly

 With paperless statements, online banking and mobile apps, it’s never been easier to keep an eye on your bank statements.